wp-cli/handbook/installing.md

 ### Updating WP-CLI

 If you have installed WP-CLI using the recommended Phar method, you can update it at any time by running `wp cli update` (although if WP-CLI is owned by root, that may be `sudo wp cli update`).
-If you installed WP-CLI using the Git or Composer-based installations, see the specific instructions for updating associated with each method below.
+If you installed WP-CLI using the Composer or Git-based installations, see the specific instructions for updating associated with each method below.

 When you run `wp cli update`, you'll be prompted to confirm that you wish to update with a message similar to the following: